utkusarioglu/my-jenkins/README.md

 ## Current settings

 Current settings are listed here for convenience.
-These values are not defined in a single file such as an environment file as this is a very small repo and changing these manually is no hassle.
+These values are not defined in a single file such as `.env` as this is a very small repo and changing these manually is no hassle.

-- Jenkins image: jenkins/jenkins:2.249.3-slim
+- Jenkins image: `jenkins/jenkins:2.249.3-slim`
-- Host ip (registry ip): 192.168.1.151
+- Host ip (registry ip): `192.168.1.151`
-- Registry port: 5000
+- Registry port: `5000`
-- Image tag: myjenkins-blueocean:1.1
+- Image tag: `myjenkins-blueocean:1.1`
+- Jenkins port: `8080`

 ## Usage